 Applications of single-cell sequencing

 Single-cell sequencing can also be combined with CRISPR gene editing to make elaborated large-scale studies of how a genetic modification affects cell behavior.
-The Austrian company Aelian Biotechnology is combining both techniques to observe gene functions with single-cell resolution, establishing a new paradigm for next-generation CRISPR screening.
+The Austrian company Aelian Biotechnology is combining both techniques to study gene functions with single-cell resolution, establishing a new paradigm for next-generation CRISPR screening.
 This approach has broad applications, including identifying novel drug targets or studying unknown mechanisms of actions of drugs.

 Either for research or clinical diagnostics, single-cell sequencing remains challenging and is far from being used routinely.
 One of the main reasons is that single-cell collection is tricky, as the amount of sample material used is low but the analysis still requires a sufficient amount of cells to make sure all cell types are represented.
 The time it currently takes to complete an experiment is another major concern.
 Companies developing single-cell sequencing technology need to work on creating streamlined and optimized workflows that limit these problems.